 What to serve with guacamole?

 The thing about guacamole is that it is versatile.
 You can use it as a dip or spread, and it will taste just perfect.
 Above all, because of its light flavor, it goes perfectly well with everything.
-Here are a few ideas of serving guac with:
+Here are a few ideas for serving guac:

-- Chips: whether it is flour, or corn tortilla chips, nachos, guac is widely served with these.
+- Chips: whether it is flour, or corn tortilla chips, nachos, or guac are widely served with these.

-- Quesadillas: you can use it in quesadillas alone or with another ingredient like shredded chicken or pulled red meat.
+- Quesadillas: you can use it in quesadillas alone or with another ingredient like black beans or bbq jackfruit.

 - Burritos: guacamole makes up an essential component of a breakfast burrito.